yassineghed/Aqua-Sentinel-IEEE-ISIMM-SB/marineguard_app/README.md

-# MarineGuard - SIGHT ISIMM Research Platform

-> Mediterranean Marine Species Monitoring System
+# Mediterranean Marine Species Monitoring System
->
-> Developed by **SIGHT Lab** - Institut Supérieur d'Informatique et de Mathématiques de Monastir (ISIMM)

 MarineGuard is a cutting-edge web application designed to monitor and identify Mediterranean fish species using AI-powered analysis of BRUV (Baited Remote Underwater Video) camera footage.
 This platform specifically focuses on the coastal waters around Monastir and the Kuriat Islands Marine Protected Area. real-time alerts, identification tools, and valuable data insights.

 ## Features